 Text fundraising has been a useful tool for more than a decade.
 The Red Cross was one of its earliest adopters – and one of its most successful.
 Here are some text fundraising lessons you can learn from the pros.

 When Hurricane Katrina made landfall in 2005, The American Red Cross stepped in to help.
-To fund their efforts, they set up an enormous text giving campaign.
+To fund their efforts, they set up an enormous text fundraising campaign.
 It was one of the first of its kind, and it raised $250,000 in mobile donations.
 A few years later, a devastating earthquake struck Haiti.
 Again, the Red Cross began appeals for text donations.
-At its peak, the post-earthquake text giving campaign saw donations pour in from all over the country – at one point, they were processing $500,000 an hour in text donations.
+At its peak, the post-earthquake text campaign saw donations pour in from all over the country – at one point, they were processing $500,000 an hour in text-based donations.

 Your organization might not ever process $500,000 in an hour (although that would be super great!), but there are definitely some fundraising lessons to be learned from The American Red Cross!

 Text Fundraising Pro Tip: Create a Sense of Urgency

 We hope you never have to set up emergency fundraising after a natural disaster or other catastrophe.
 But the sense of urgency that follows any disaster is part of what has made so many Red Cross campaigns successful.